di-sukharev/opencommit/README.md

 ## Payments

 You pay for your own requests to OpenAI API.
-OpenCommit uses ChatGPT official model, that is ~10x times cheaper than GPT-3 and ~6x times cheaper than GPT-4.
+OpenCommit uses ChatGPT (3.5-turbo) official model, that is ~15x times cheaper than GPT-4.